 4. Once bisque-fired, the “color” is put on the clay through glazing.
 This is done either through dipping, spraying, or brushing by hand.
 The tile is fired one more time at a lower temperature so that the glaze heats up enough to melt and become a beautiful finish.

-Colorhouse’s zero VOC* interior paint and Clayhaus tiles are meant for each other!
+Colorhouse’s low odor, premium interior paint and Clayhaus tiles are meant for each other!
 Clayhaus’s soft matte crackle glazes harmonize with Colorhouse’s Earth’s Color Collection.
 On my tour, Jason described how they used our palette as the basis for this glaze line, as it embodies a harmonious, easy-to-live with aesthetic.
 We pulled out their glaze swatches and put them up against color swatches from WATER, LEAF, GRAIN, and CLAY families…stunning!

 From a design perspective, Clayhaus loves to collaborate!
 They recently teamed up with local designer Stephanie Dyer.
 The result: Topo Collection, a new series of decorative relief tile that explore three-dimensional organic forms at micro and macro scales.